 - Systematic Risk (market related risk or undiversifiable risk)

 - Unsystematic Risk (specific risk or diversifiable risk)

-The cost of trading in securities includes brokerage commission and fees for services.
-For a complete list of fees, click on Products and Services & contact your brokerage firm for details.
+The total cost of trading shares includes brokerage commission and fees for any additional services.
+For a complete list of fees, please contact your brokerage firm for details.